-Funeral held for slain Chicago Police Officer John Rivera
+Funeral held for slain Chicago police Officer John Rivera

 Menelik Jackson and Jovan Battle have been charged in the shooting.
 Police are still searching for a third man believed to be involved.

-Investigators said Rivera may have been mistaken for someone in another group that had fought with the suspects hours earlier.
-Detectives believe Rivera may have been targeted because he was Hispanic.
-Police said hate crime charges could be filed.
+Investigators said Rivera may have been mistaken for someone in another group that had fought with the suspects hours earlier, or may simply have been targeted because he was Hispanic.

+"It just disturbing, period," said Nora Vela, one of the many attendees of Rivera's funeral.
+"People are starting to hate people for just what they look like."

 RELATED: 2 charged in fatal shooting of Officer John Rivera